mstr-brightside/wolka-suggests-study/README.md

 1. [Operation Go](inprogress.com) — Go-language practice in a game-way.
 Lately website is not working, so I might remove it from this list in the future.

+1. [Cyber Dojo](https://www.cyber-dojo.org/) - simple service with interesting problems to solve.
+Platforms offers support of many languages, so you may practice coding in as many programming languges as you want.
+Service is free for use for individuals (non-commercial use), but please donate.

+1. [Code Monkey](https://www.codemonkey.com/) - another great service for kids.
+It's an online game to learn Python while playing.
+Price is low, but service is not that big and there are not many chapters yet.

+1. [Code Gym](https://codegym.cc/) - service with practice tasks to learn Java from scratch.
+It's like step-by-step course with gaming elements.
+Basic level is for free, then you will have to buy a subscription.

+1. [CSS Diner](https://flukeout.github.io/) - cafe simulator which helps to learn CSS selectors.
+It's for free!

+1. [RoboCode](https://robocode.sourceforge.io/) - Best description is on the main page: "Robocode is a programming game, where the goal is to develop a robot battle tank to battle against other tanks in Java or .NET.
+The robot battles are running in real-time and on-screen.".
+It's free of charge.

 ## RU

 1. [ACMP](https://acmp.ru/) - легендарный ACMP . Российский hackerrank, когда сам hackerrank еще "не был мейнстримом".